PurviMalhotra/Mozilla_AIML1/README.md

 1. Load the dataset.
 2. Run the EDA and visualization scripts.
 3. Preprocess the dataset.
-4.Train and evaluate the machine learning model.
+4. Train and evaluate the machine learning model.
-5.Generate insights and recommendations.
+5. Generate insights and recommendations.

 ## 2.Sentiment Analysis Model